tmacoin/tmapostapp/README.md

 ![postMenu](app/images/android23.png)

 Create your own posts or submit reviews of any other posts.
-The number of keywords is dependent upon the number of times someone send you Coins minus one or (n-1).
+The number of keywords is dependent upon the number of times someone sent you Coins minus one or (n-1).
 For example, if someone sent one TMA Coin(or partial TMA Coin) three times, you can enter two keywords.

 ![createPosts](app/images/android28.png)